slsa-framework/slsa/docs/spec/v1.0/levels.md

 All of [Build L1], plus:

--   The build runs on a hosted build platform that generates and signs[^sign] the provenance itself.
-This may be the original build, an after-the-fact reproducible build, or some equivalent platform that ensures the trustworthiness of the provenance.
+-   Build platform runs on dedicated infrastructure, not an individual's workstation, and the provenance is tied to that infrastructure through a digital signature[^sign].

 -   Downstream verification of provenance includes validating the authenticity of the provenance.